Antony-SS/Decentralized-Digital-Identifer/smart-contracts/README.md

 ## Functionality

-The ERC721Identifier smart contract is an ERC721 contract with a few key extensions that make it more suitable for a bank/bank consortium looking to create and manage and identity management system.
+The ERC721Identifier smart contract is an ERC721 contract with a few key extensions that make it more suitable for a bank/bank consortium looking to create an identity management system.

 The extensions include: